| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Toshiba TOSCAL BC-1201

 Discrete diode/transistor logic.
-Fixed decimal at 0 or 3 digits behind
+Fixed decimal at zero or three digits behind

 Toshiba TOSCAL BC-1211